frankshearar/Home/NuGet-Restore-Manager.md

 4. Build is "blocked" during restore in-progress
 4. Understand when a restore is needed.
   * Packages.config – read xml file, and verify packages are installed in proj package folder.
-  * UWP – lightweight noop pass – does assets file exist…are all libraries listed in the lock file installed in fallback folders/or user package folder.
+  * UWP – lightweight noop pass – does assets file exist…are all libraries listed in the assets file installed in fallback folders/or user package folder.
 Is nuget.config newer than assets file. if project.json file is different than the one used to build the assets file…
-  * Csproj old style - the same as UWP except theres no project.json, so watch for csproj file changes.
+  * Csproj with package refs only - the same as UWP except theres no project.json, so watch for csproj file changes.
-  * Csproj with CPS - restore projects are nominated by CPS.
+  * Csproj with package refs and CPS - restore projects are nominated by CPS.

 ### Open Issues
 - [ ] How to bootstrap N.R.M. on project open or new?